Home

 • To develop self-esteem and develop a positive self image.

-• To relate universal themes in drama and comedy to the lives of those served, including bringing past experiences, choices and future possibilities into the act of expression.
+• To relate universal themes in drama and comedy to the lives of those served, including bringing past experiences, choices, and future possibilities into the act of expression.

 • To speak the truth.

-• To develop literacy and communication skills, and to develop an appreciation for creative self-expression, including reaching out to include those participant who have disabilities or come from an environment that did not promote positive self-expression.
+• To develop an appreciation for creative self-expression, including embracing fellow participants with disabilities, varying sexual orientations, or backgrounds that did not promote positive self-expression.

 The Program